ielab/asyncval/README.md

 ```
 {"text_id": str, "text": List[int]}
 ```
-where “text_id” is a unique id for a passage or query in the corpus or query file, and “text” is a list of integers representing the token ids, including ids for the tokens in the passage or query text and any special token ids (such as token id for [CLS] and [SEP]).
+where `text_id` is a unique id for a passage or query in the corpus or query file, and `text` is a list of integers representing the token ids of the passage or query.

-We suggesting Asyncval’s users to tokenize their passages and queries and thus supply only token ids for two reasons: (1) Different DRs may use different customized tokenizers and special tokens, (2) Pre-tokenizing all text at once can speed up validation as there is no need to tokenize the same query and passage for each model checkpoint.
+Note the `text` field can also be the raw string of passage or query, however, we suggest Asyncval’s users to pre-tokenize their passages and queries and thus supply only token ids because Pre-tokenizing all text at once can speed up validation as there is no need to tokenize the same query and passage for each model checkpoint.

 ### (2) Rewrite DenseModel Class in [`src/asyncval/modeling.py`](./src/asyncval/modeling.py).
 (Tevatron users can skip this step)
 After the corpus and query file are prepared, a python class called `DenseModel` needs to be defined;